About Hot Springs

 signing in St. Louis, Missouri.
 On April 20, 1832, four years before Arkansas

-became a state, President Andrew Jackson signed a bill making the city the
+became a state, President Andrew Jackson signed a bill making the springs and environs the

 first federally protected area in the nation.